ow3org/web-components-starter/README.md

 ### 👩🏽‍💻 Tech Stack

 - TypeScript
-- Vue 3.2 - write your Web Components the same way you would write your SFCs
+- Vue - write your Web Components the same way you would write your SFCs
 - Vitest - a fast A Vite-native test framework
-- eslint & Prettier - lint & format your code efficiently without the mental overhead
+- ESLint & Prettier - lint & format your code efficiently without the mental overhead
 - GitHub Actions - to automatically commit code style fixes & tag releases
 - Vitebook - an OS Storybook alternative